bhaney/endjinn/README.md

 See [here](https://www.tensorflow.org/install/) for instructions on how to install Tensorflow on your target OS.
 Note that CUDA is required.

+Note on TF/CUDA: While a GPU is not required for training due to use of Evolution Strategies solver, TF backend must be present for Keras models to compile correctly.

 ## Overview & Tips

     * Main objects are Environment, Agent, and Action.